FRITZ!Box 3390 Service - Knowledge Base

 Status message "Radar detection (DFS wait time) triggered by channel assignments; 5-GHz temporarily unavailable"

-The 5 GHz frequency band is not only used by wireless devices, it is also used by radar installations (for example for use in air traffic control, by the military, or the meteorological service).
-To guarantee the interference-free operation of these radar installations, the government granted them primary user status.
-Legislation stipulates that wireless devices using wireless channels from 52 to 140 must detect such primary users and use Dynamic Frequency Selection (DFS) to automatically avoid them.
+The 5 GHz frequency band is not only used by wireless devices, it is also used by radar systems (for example air traffic control, the military, or weather service).
+To ensure that such radar systems are not subject to interference, the government granted them primary user status.
+Wireless devices that use a wireless channel from 52 to 140 must therefore detect primary users and use Dynamic Frequency Selection (DFS) to automatically avoid them.

-Note:In the vast majority of cases it does not make sense to permanently switch to channels 36 to 48 because of occasional radar detection, since the higher channels in the 5 GHz frequency band usually offer a greater range and better throughput.
+Note:In most cases it does not make sense to permanently switch to channels 36 to 48 if primary users are occasionally detected, since you can achieve a greater range and better throughput with the higher channels.